acts-project/acts/docs/core/seeding.rst

 The scattering calculation is also spread over the nested loops to avoid redoing calculations.
-First, the maximum allowed scattering at the configured minimum transverse momentum (pT) cut is calculated and scaled by the pseudorapidity of the bottomSP-middleSP dupletto get the minimum momentum of the duplet.
+First, the maximum allowed scattering at the configured minimum transverse momentum (pT) cut is calculated and scaled by the pseudorapidity of the bottomSP-middleSP duplet to get the minimum momentum of the duplet.
 This duplet's pseudorapidity is used for later calculation of the scattering for the triplet as well.